ranjitjhala/flux-tutorial/typ/ch02_ownership.typ

 original contents are in fact _non-zero_

 #alert("success", [
-*EXERCISE* Can you modify the code for `decr` so that Flux verifies it?
+*EXERCISE:* Can you modify the code for `decr` so that Flux verifies it?
 ])

 === Aliased References